 As a Volunteer in Botswana, you will be assigned to an organization and work a full week based on the hours of the organization.
 The typical work day is 7:30 am to 4:30 pm.
-You will be expected to dress professionally and abide by your host organization’s dress code.
+You will be expected to dress professionally according to your host organization’s dress code.

-While Botswana is generally tolerant, values and mores concerning sexual orientation and gender identity are more conservative than in the US.
-Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
+Botswana is a predominantly Christian nation where every meeting begins and ends with a prayer.
+While Botswana is generally a tolerant nation, values and morals concerning sexual orientation and gender identity are more conservative than in the U.S. Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
+In 2019, same-sex relationships were decriminalized, but community attitudes have not yet evolved, so while it is not a crime to identify as non-heterosexual in Botswana, the decision to disclose should be considered very carefully through a safety and security lens.
+Many LGBTQI+ Volunteers have served successfully in Botswana.
 Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees.
-It is not a crime to identify as non-heterosexual in Botswana and the decision to serve openly is left to each individual Volunteer.
-Many LGBTQ Volunteers have served successfully in Botswana.

 Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
 Peace Corps works diligently to identify and train host country partners on the rich diversity of the United States.
 Still, when engaging with some individuals, Volunteers who are of an American racial or ethnic minority, have visible disabilities or whose religious or spiritual beliefs differ from the majority of their country of service may be mistaken for other nationalities and/or experience a high degree of curiosity or unwanted attention or even discrimination from host country nationals.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
 Ethnically, nationally, or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.
 Many Volunteers have been able to turn these encounters into learning experiences, sharing American values and deepening local community members’ understanding of Americans.